This FAQ is a constant work in progress. It hopefully answers most questions. More documentation and tutorials are being worked on.

 Absolutely, we plan on covering the entire world and are working hard on more twigs.

-Unfortunately, no. Although the algorithm is perfect for it, Blender’s operators cannot be animated.
+Unfortunately, not yet.
+Although the algorithm is perfect for it, Blender’s operators cannot be animated.
 We are however investigating a different approach that might make this work.
+More on this later…